andilge/8ch-constant-current-LED-driver/README.md

 An example esphome yaml file is located in the folder "esphome".

+## Controller add-on
+Check out [Rotary encoder with a 10 WS2811 F5 LEDs segmented ring on a translucent white blinde plate](https://github.com/andilge/8ch-constant-current-LED-driver "Rotary encoder with a 10 WS2811 F5 LEDs segmented ring on a translucent white blinde plate") as controller add-on for dimming and toggling the lights.

 ## Where to go
 I know some additional information is needed to get going.
 I'm planning to build up a wiki here with a step by step procedure, but I got no time to roll this off swiftly :-(